Communication Requirements for Internal vs. External Audiences

 • Focused on trust and public image

-A resident near the construction site wants to know when the road will close.
+For example a resident near the construction site wants to know when the road will close.
 A city councillor needs a summary of community benefits to explain to voters.

 3. What Each Audience Needs to Know